green-engineering/carbon-hack-24/README.md

 kubectl -n default create token metrics-reader-sa --duration 999999h
 ```

 Replace the token and kubernetes (k8s) host url located in `server/ie/cluster.yml` and replace with your own values specific to your kubernetes cluster.
 Note that the k8s host url will be different if your cluster is hosted on Azure or AWS.
+However for local KIND clusters the value should be `https://kubernetes.docker.internal:6443`.

 ```yml
 name: k8s-metrics-importer-example